hardliner66/vsnats/README.md

 # Nats Connector for Vintage Story

-<H2 style="color: darkorange">‼️ ATTENTION: This project is currently alpha status.
-All APIs are subject to change ‼️</H2>
+# ‼️ ATTENTION: This project is currently alpha status.
+All APIs are subject to change ‼️

 ## Why?
 To connect multiple servers of course.